-On the 19 November 2018, APQ Global Limited acquired a capital interest represents a 40% shareholding and equivalent voting rights BARTR Holdings Limited, a company incorporated in England and Wales, whose registered office is Tobias House St. Marks Court, Thornaby, Stockton-On-Tees, United Kingdom, TS17 6QW.
-BARTR Holdings Limited wholly owns two subsidiaries, BARTR Connect Limited, whose registered office is Tobias House St. Marks Court, Thornaby, Stockton-On-Tees United Kingdom, TS17 6QW, and BARTR Technologies Limited, whose registered office is 156 Great Charles Street Queensway, Birmingham, England, B3 3HN.
+On the 19 November 2018, APQ Global Limited acquired a capital interest represents a 40% shareholding and equivalent voting rights BARTR Holdings Limited, a company incorporated in England and Wales, whose registered office is 4 Cemetery Lodge, Redcar Lane, Redcar, Cleveland, England, TS10 2DW.
+BARTR Holdings Limited wholly owns two subsidiaries, BARTR Connect Limited, whose registered office is 4 Cemetery Lodge, Redcar Lane, Redcar, Cleveland, England, TS10 2DW, and BARTR Technologies Limited, whose registered office is 4 Cemetery Lodge, Redcar Lane, Redcar, Cleveland, England, TS10 2DW.
 On 19 May 2020, the capital interest was converted from ordinary shares to preference shares which have no voting rights, but preferential dividends and preferential rights on assets on wind up of BARTR Holdings Limited.
 BARTR Holdings Limited is held as an investment at fair value through profit or loss.
+On 3 February 2022, APQ Global exited its investment in BARTR Holdings Limited for a total consideration of £1.